hadijaveed/personal-blog/docs/about.md

 Previously, I was part of CapitalOne's telephony team, contributing to the development of a voice-enabled NLP chatbot for IVR systems.

-My entrepreneurial drive continues (currently working on a stealth startup).
+My entrepreneurial drive continues (currently working on an exciting stealth startup).
 Embracing the post-ChatGPT era and leveraging my applied AI experience, I'm now enjoying the dynamic world of consulting, where I leverage my expertise to drive innovation across industries, working closely with founders and business stakeholders.

 I currently lead a boutique AI studio offering: